facebookarchive/connect-js/readme.rst

 How does it work?
 =================

 Facebook Connect works on top of HTTP.
-There are two primary techniques you should be aware of.
+If you're interested in the underlying techniques, there are two you should be aware of.

 Redirects